Achieve Healthy Jaw Joints & Relieve Facial Pain

 Injectable treatments like BOTOX and steroids are an effective way to manage myofascial pain.
 They are injected around the jaw joints or trigger points and help the muscles relax.
 If you suffer from chronic myofascial pain, our team at Akeso Oral, Facial & Dental Implant Surgery can help.
 There are several potential treatments for myofascial pain and we will explore all of your treatment options so that you can live your life comfortably.

 If performing everyday tasks like eating or talking is uncomfortable, we encourage you to contact Akeso Oral, Facial & Dental Implant Surgery.
 Our surgeons are experts in managing TMJ disorders and myofascial pain and will address the source of your discomfort to help you live a healthier, more comfortable life.
-Contact us today to schedule your appointment in Columbia, Nottingham, Laurel, Catonsville, Lutherville, Fulton, and Westminster, MD.
+Contact us today to schedule your appointment in Columbia, Catonsville, Lutherville, and Westminster, MD.

 Hear From Our Patients